+Objectives

-Objectives Cont rols
+Objectives Controls

-C4 A management plan may be required to be submitted with the DA identifying the proposed uses on the site, and how the impacts of those uses will be managed and minimised.
-Matters that may need to be addressed in the management plan include:

-a) pedestrian and vehicular access;

-b) parking and servicing;
+led by WIDCR 2015 P C4 A management plan may be required to be submitted with the DA identifying the proposed uses on the site, and how the impacts of those uses will be managed and minimised.
+Matters that may need be addressed in the management plan include: a) pedestrian and vehicular access; b) parking and servicing; c) capacity; d) hours of operation; e) lighting, f) noise; and g) security and safety.
+C5 for any non-residential development (including attached and detached garaging) the maximum volume of excavation permitted is no greater than the volume shown in Figure 14.

-c) capacity;

-d) hours of operation;

-e) lighting;

-f) noise; and

-g) security and safety.

-C5 For any non-residential development (including attached and detached garaging) the maximum volume of excavation permitted is no greater than the volume shown in Figure 14.